 We are a clinical-stage biopharmaceutical company focused on the discovery and development of novel small molecule therapeutics that modulate muscle function for the potential treatment of serious diseases and medical conditions.
 Our research and development activities relating to the biology of muscle function have evolved from our knowledge and expertise regarding the cytoskeleton, a complex biological infrastructure that plays a fundamental role within every human cell.
 Our current research and development programs relating to the biology of muscle function are directed to small molecule modulators of the contractility of cardiac, skeletal and smooth muscle.
 We intend to leverage our experience in muscle contractility in order to expand our current pipeline into new therapeutic areas, and expect to continue to be able to identify additional potential drug candidates that may be suitable for clinical development.
+To date, five drug candidates arising from our research activities have been progressed into clinical development.

-We currently have five drug candidates that have progressed into clinical development: omecamtiv mecarbil for the potential treatment of heart failure; CK-2017357 for the potential treatment of diseases or medical conditions associated with muscle weakness or wasting; and ispinesib, SB-743921, and GSK-923295 for potential treatment of cancer.
-We are also conducting non-clinical development of a backup compound to CK-2017357 and of compounds that inhibit smooth muscle contractility and which may be useful as potential treatments for diseases and conditions such as systemic hypertension or bronchoconstriction.
+Our drug candidates currently in clinical development include omecamtiv mecarbil for the potential treatment of heart failure and CK-2017357 for the potential treatment of diseases or medical conditions associated with skeletal muscle weakness or wasting.
+We are conducting non-clinical development of a back-up compound to CK-2017357.
+We are also conducting non-clinical development of compounds that inhibit smooth muscle contractility.
+These compounds may be useful as potential treatments for diseases and conditions such as systemic hypertension or bronchoconstriction.
+We are evaluating strategic alternatives for the further clinical development of the three drug candidates from our discontinued oncology program: ispinesib, SB-743921 and GSK-923295.